Skip to content ↓

 How is it taught?

-Teaching and learning is centred around a termly ‘Big Question’, These progress in depth and breadth through the Key Stages and pupils learn about and from religions.
+Teaching and learning is centred around a termly ‘Big Question’, and uses Discovery RE materials.
+These progress in depth and breadth through the Key Stages and pupils learn about and from religions.
 We build upon prior knowledge and understanding to develop the long-term retention of key vocabulary.